Azure-Samples/MyDriving/Docs/RefDocs/02-TopLevel/02-01 IoT Devices.md

 ### What devices did we use and why?

 During the development of the [TODO:appname] we used several different OBD-II dongles to collect data from cars.
 Most OBD dongles cannot connect directly to a cloud-based back end, therefore they must connect to local field gateway that can forward the telemetry data on to IoT Hub.
 The following table lists the dongles we used and why.
-However there are many more dongles to choose from, with a range of features and prices, that comply with the OBD-II standards.
+However, there are many more dongles to choose from, with a range of features and prices, that comply with the OBD-II standards.

 | Device | Notes |
 | ------ | ----- |